-To complete a 50K race, you will need to run about 30-40 miles per week.
+To complete a 50K race, you must run about 30-40 miles per week.
 This may vary depending on your running level and experience.
-If you are new to running, it is best to start slow and gradually increase your mileage as you get closer to the race date.
+If you are new to running, starting slow and gradually increasing your mileage as you get closer to the race date is best.

 What gear do I need for my 50k?

-When preparing for a 50k, you’ll need to make sure that you have the right gear.
+When preparing for a 50k, you’ll need to ensure that you have the right gear.
 This includes a good backpack that fits well and is comfortable to wear.
 A small first aid kit is essential in case of any emergencies that may occur during your race.
 Make sure to pack supplies like bandages, gauze, tape, and anti-inflammatory medication so that you’re prepared for anything.
-Energy bars, gel sweets, and rehydration packs to help keep your energy up and hydrated throughout the race.
-A hat to protect your eyes from the sun and prevent a sunburn; it also helps to keep sweat off your face.
-Appropriate shoes are essential; you need to ensure that you have a pair of proper running shoes that can handle the terrain.
+Energy bars, gel sweets, and rehydration packs help keep your energy up and hydrated throughout the race.
+A hat protects your eyes from the sun and prevents sunburn; it also helps to keep sweat off your face.
+Appropriate shoes are essential; you must ensure that you have a pair of proper running shoes that can handle the terrain.
 Comfortable clothing is necessary in case of inclement weather and treacherous terrain.

 A light running jacket is ideal, as you will want to be able to tuck it into a pocket on your backpack if needed.
 However, the jacket should still provide protection from wind and weather elements.